Crowto1/Crowto1.github.io/projects/_posts/2025-07-01-welcome-website.md

 ---
 layout: post
-title: My portfolio
+title: Why did I decide to make this website?
 description: >
-  Personal projects all in one place!
+  Version control (git), share experience, projects all in one place.
 sitemap: false
 hide_last_modified: true
 ---

-#### Why did I decide to make this website?

 I wanted to understand version control using git and have a place to store all of my projects publically.
 This allows me to go into depth about my projects and gives me something to look back on to see how I can improve what I've done for the future.